projectacrn/acrn-hypervisor/doc/tutorials/kbl-nuc-sdc.rst

 Add the ACRN hypervisor to the EFI Partition
 ============================================

-In order to boot the ACRN SOS on the platform, you must add it to the EFI partition.
+In order to boot the ACRN Service VM on the platform, you must add it to the EFI partition.
 Follow these steps:

 #.
 Mount the EFI partition and verify you have the following files: